 Price: from 25 USD

 Looking for a fun activity with your fur babies during the holiday in Charleston?
 In that case, Reindeer Run is just right for you.
-This pet-friendly annual marathon celebrates its 31st year and is set to transpire on December 10 this year.
+This pet-friendly annual marathon is usually celebrated towards the middle of December.
 Each participant will be given a race t-shirt and antler ears as complimentary souvenirs for the price they pay to join the race.

 Price: from 25 USD

-12. Visit the Holiday Market in Marion Square
+8. Visit the Charleston Holiday Market in Marion Square

 Editor's Note: Photo taken from the establishment's official social account